Skip to content

 Declarative Approach

-NpgsqlRest uses PostgreSQL's built-in comment system to configure API endpoints directly in your database.
-This declarative approach keeps your API configuration close to your data structure.
+NpgsqlRest uses SQL comment annotations to configure API endpoints declaratively.
+This approach keeps your API configuration close to your SQL logic.

 sql